Philosophy of Marcus Aurelius: Rational soul and human destiny

 As in Seneca, for Marcus Aurelius the soul is distinct and separate from the body but it is further composed of the soul proper, understood as spirit, the pneuma or vital breath, and the intellect or governing principle, the seat of spiritual activity.
-Marcus often cites Epictetus, with references to diairesi (understanding the nature of things, whether they can be influenced by human will or not) and to proairesi (the practical division into things within our power or "others'"), the human rational faculties that enable discernment and understanding of rational and irrational phenomena, what to flee from or adapt to, or not, and he also refers to non-Stoic philosophers, such as Socrates (seen as an example of moral rectitude, acceptance of destiny, and wisdom, despite the pettiness of his adversaries), Epicurus, Plato, Democritus, Heraclitus, and others as examples of great men, but also of the transience of glory and uncertainty about the true destiny of the human soul, even of those great men themselves:
+Marcus often cites Epictetus, with references to diairesi (understanding the nature of things, whether they can be influenced by human will or not) and to proairesis (the practical division into things within our power or "others'"), the human rational faculties that enable discernment and understanding of rational and irrational phenomena, what to flee from or adapt to, or not, and he also refers to non-Stoic philosophers, such as Socrates (seen as an example of moral rectitude, acceptance of destiny, and wisdom, despite the pettiness of his adversaries), Epicurus, Plato, Democritus, Heraclitus, and others as examples of great men, but also of the transience of glory and uncertainty about the true destiny of the human soul, even of those great men themselves:

 Hippocrates himself, after curing many diseases, fell ill and died.
 The Chaldeans predicted the deaths of many, and then fate caught them.
 Even Alexander, Pompey, and Gaius Caesar, after valiantly conquering entire cities, after routing many thousands of cavalry and infantry, left life.
 Heraclitus, once he had speculated in such (admirable) a manner about the conflagration of the cosmos, when his bowels filled with water, smeared with dung, died.
 Lice killed Democritus, lice of another kind Socrates.
 And then?
 You embarked, you sailed, you landed: disembark, then.
 If it is for another life, certainly you will find nothing there devoid of gods.
 If, instead, it is in the condition where you will perceive nothing more, finally pleasures and pains will cease for you.